jonas-fuchs/varVAMP/docs/wet_lab_protocol.md

     • Elute in 60 µl Buffer AVE

-Thanks to Mathias Schmmerer for providing HepE infected cell cultures.
+Thanks to Mathias Schemmerer for providing HepE infected cell cultures.

 ## Amplicon Generation by SuperScript-IV One-Step-PCR
 The RNA amplification was performed with the following approach and PCR protocol for every single amplicon.